rackerlabs/developer.rackspace.com/src/site_source/_posts/2015-06-09-goodbye-xml.md

 How easy a transition this will be depends upon what scripting language you are using.
 Some languages (Python, for example) handle JSON serialization/deserialization much more easily than others.
-If you need to do a major rewrite or your scripts, we strongly recommend considering using an SDK instead of a "raw" language ... it will make upgrades much easier on you.
+If you need to do a major rewrite of your scripts, we strongly recommend considering using an SDK instead of a "raw" language ... it will make upgrades much easier on you.